Mallorca: Palma and the Serra de Tramuntana

 Other possible months: January, February, June, September

 This is a route that can be walked throughout the autumn, winter (except December) and spring, though the summer is too hot.
 The last two weeks in January and the first two in February are almond blossom time.
 However, the island is green – because it can rain at any time, particularly in the winter months – so make sure you are properly equipped.
 The wettest month is October, with heavy showers, often interspersed with sunshine.
-In low season (November and early January) it can be difficult to find a full choice of restaurants open but there should be something open in every village every night, though you won’t necessarily have a full gastronomic experience.
+In low season (November, January and February) it can be difficult to find a full choice of restaurants open (especially in Valldemossa when it’s best to be there on Thu, Fri and Sat) but there should be something open in every village every night, though you won’t necessarily have a full gastronomic experience.
 Avoid Easter (we won’t be able to get you in).

 Note: from April to September the route is busy and it is normally not possible to arrange one-night stays in Estellencs and Banyalbufar (nights 2 and 3).
 Instead walkers normally stay two nights in Banyalbufar and use the local bus to enable all described walking to be done.